Rurusetto/rurusetto/content/posts/tau/index.md

   - Zoooooooooom...
     - Increased speed 1.50x.
   - Score Multiplier: 1.12x
-  - Click the icon again will be `Nightcore Mod` : Uguuuuuuuu...
+  - Click the icon again for `Nightcore Mod` : Uguuuuuuuu...
-    - Increases speed 1.50x and raises audio pitch.
+    - Increases speed by 1.50x and raises audio pitch.

 - ![Flashlight Icon](mod-icon/flashlight-mod.png) Flashlight
   - Restricted view area
-    - You can see only around the pointer.
+    - You can only see the area around the pointer.
   - Score Multiplier: 1.12x
-  - Click the icon again will be `Blinds Mod` : Play with blind on your screen
+  - Click the icon again for `Blinds Mod` : Play with blinds on your screen
-    - Two doors on the playfield will make you cannot see the note.
+    - Two doors on the playfield will make it to where you cannot see the note when your HP is high.

 ### automation